dmfs/oauth2-essentials/README.md

 [OAuth2](https://tools.ietf.org/html/rfc6749) is an authentication frameworks that's standardized in RFC 6749.
 There are a couple of Java implementations for OAuth2 clients available, but most of them either depend on a specific platform (e.g. Android), pull in large dependencies (usually a specific HTTP client implementation) or are incomplete.
-This library aims to provide a complete, platform independent Java implementation of RFC 6749 that can be used with any HTTP client implementation.
+This library aims to provide a complete, platform independent Java implementation of RFC 6749 which can be used with any HTTP client implementation.
 The later is achieved by using the http-client-essentials abstraction framework for HTTP clients.

 ## Supported Grants